awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.TimeTravel.md

   Type: String

   Required: No
 + `MaxRecordSize` – Specifies the maximum size of Time Travel log records that are logged for each row\.
-Use this parameter to control the growth of Time Travel logs for especially busy tables\.
+Use this property to control the growth of Time Travel logs for especially busy tables\.
 The default is 64 KB\.

   Type: Integer